alphagov/govuk-developer-docs/source/manual/manage-ruby-dependencies.html.md

 Go to [Dependabot admin][admin] and click "Bump now" for your project

+## Audit Dependabot PRs

+We have the [govuk-dependencies app][app] to monitor outstanding Dependabot PRs on govuk repos.

 ## Security

 There are 2 safeguards to prevent unauthorised code changes.
 Firstly, Dependabot can only update the repositories that we [explicitly allow on GitHub][access].
 This prevents code changes to other repos.
 Secondly, we've [set up branch protection](/manual/configure-github-repo.html#auto-configuration) for all repos with the `govuk` label.
 This prevents Dependabot from writing directly to master.